uber/Cadence-Docs/src/docs/03-concepts/05-topology.md

 ![Cadence Service](/img/overview.png)

 At the core of Cadence is a highly scalable multitentant service.
 The service exposes all of its functionality through a strongly typed [gRPC API](https://github.com/uber/cadence-idl/tree/master/proto/uber/cadence/api/v1).
+A Cadence cluster include multiple services, each of which may run on multiple nodes for scalability and reliablity:
+- Front End (FE): which is a stateless service used to handle incoming requests from Workers.
+It is expected that an external load balancing mechanism is used to distribute load between Front End instances.
+- History Service (HS): where the core logic of orchestrating workflow steps and activities is implemented
+- Matching Service (MS): matches workflow/activity tasks that need to be executed to workflow/activity workers that are able to execute them.
+Matching is assigned task for execution by the history service
+- Worker Service (WS - not shown on diagram): implements Cadence workflows and activities for internal requirements such as archiving
+- Workers: are effectively the client apps for Cadence this is where user create workflow and activity logic is executed

 Internally it depends on a persistent store.
 Currently, Apache Cassandra, MySQL, PostgreSQL, CockroachDB ([PostgreSQL compatible](https://www.cockroachlabs.com/docs/stable/postgresql-compatibility.html)) and TiDB ([MySQL compatible](https://docs.pingcap.com/tidb/dev/mysql-compatibility)) stores are supported out of the box.
 For listing :workflow:workflows: using complex predicates, ElasticSearch and OpenSearch cluster can be used.